Introduction & Quick Start

 Once you have your Microsoft and Nextcloud credentials, deploy the worker service using your preferred infrastructure.

-• 👉 Go to: Installation Guides [TO INSERT THE SUBCATEGORY LINK HERE AFTER FULL DOCUMENTATION APPROVAL]
+• Go to: Installation Guides [TO INSERT THE SUBCATEGORY LINK HERE AFTER FULL DOCUMENTATION APPROVAL]

-Step 3: Verification (Monitoring & Consent)
+Step 3: Verification (Logging & Monitoring)

-Verify that the service is running and instruct your users to activate their synchronization.
+Instruct your users to activate their synchronization.

-🗺️Where to Find What You Need
+Where to Find What You Need

 Jump directly to the guide that solves your current problem:

-🧠Key Concepts & Best Practices
+Key Concepts & Best Practices

-🛠️ Support & Troubleshooting
+Support & Troubleshooting

 If the synchronization stops or the container fails to start: